Apex-Business-Systems/condor-classic-ui/README.md

+# Warning for Humans
+Unless you've been instructed to specifically use `@condor/classic-ui`, turn back now.
+Seriously.
+This should be a private repo but I am too lazy to do some automation tasks with Github deploy keys so... here it is...
+Good luck...
+Stay away...

 # @condor/classic-ui

 `@condor/classic-ui` is a **private shared framework** used by Condor applications to provide reusable “classic UI” primitives and styling infrastructure.